Why Security Certifications Should be a Main Priority This Year

 Beyond that, (ISC)2 offers the Certified Information Systems Security Professional distinction, which was the first of its kind accredited under the ANSI ISO/IEC Standard 17024:2003.
 Additional options include the Information Systems Security Architecture Professional certification for chief security architects and analysts and the Information Systems Security Engineering Professional track that was developed in conjunction with the U.S. National Security Agency.

 There are numerous Cisco certifications available to security-minded professionals.
 Like Microsoft, Cisco has such a large footprint in modern IT infrastructures that it is difficult to understand and address cybersecurity challenges without at least some knowledge of its products and services.

 Security workers can start with courses in Cisco networking and routing, then move on to more specific topics such as implementing IOS Network Security 3.0, Identity Services Engine 1.3 and Threat Control Solutions 1.0.
 Cisco certifications run the gamut from beginner to advanced level, with something for everyone.

 This certification is designed for experienced cybersecurity workers looking to shore up their skills in designing security architectures for complex enterprise environments.
 It offers extensive training in securing storage, hosts and applications, in addition to cryptographic techniques and vulnerability assessments.

-All of these certifications and many more are available at your area's New Horizons Computer Center.
-Find the nearest location today to sign up for more information about the available educational opportunities.
+All of these certifications and many more are available at your area's New Horizons Learning Group.
+Find the nearest location today to you to sign up for more information about the available educational opportunities.